thezoob/DopeToolsCollection/README.md

 # DopeToolsCollection
 ## Useful Super Units and Custom Units for _Unity Visual Scripting_ also known as _Bolt_.

+## NOTE: PLEASE REMOVE THE FOLDERS FOR THE TOOLS YOU DON'T NEED TO AVOID ERRORS!

 ### DopeTween
  --------------------------------------------
  #### Tweening units based on animate.js and Tweening SuperUnits to add Juice to your game!